AldoGatica123/django_blog/README.md

 ## Description

 Currently the app only has a post model with the functionality to send as an email any published post and make comments.
+Each post has tags that can be used to search more posts with the same tags.

 There is a superuser to manage the site and a *normaluser*.